 Whether it’s on a road course, at a drift event, or dodging the cones at an autocross, the Miata is equally at home – and dropping a V8 into one of these babies isn’t unheard of, either.
 Considering the latest version is one of the best Miatas ever, we’d say the MX-5’s future is looking especially bright.

 Over four generations, the Supra became as iconic as any model that has ever worn a Toyota badge.
-It unfortunately isn’t around anymore, but the two-door remains highly-coveted for its sensual styling and wild engines, which can be upgraded to produce mind-boggling amounts of power.
+It unfortunately isn’t around anymore, though it’s coming back soon, but the two-door remains highly-coveted for its sensual styling and wild engines, which can be upgraded to produce mind-boggling amounts of power.

 While it’s not the only Japanese sports car preferred by tuners, the Supra is also somewhat less exotic than its rivals, making it reliable and relatively easy to modify.